Legal

 Browse by Category

-What Is "Legal" in Finance?
+What Is "Legal" in the Context of Finance?

 Legal refers to anything authorized by, established by, or concerning the law, including the regulatory frameworks that govern financial markets and trading activities.